-I eventually slowed down on this style around 1994, when I began being treated for a more serious mental illness.
+I eventually slowed down on this style around 1994, when I began being treated for mental illness.
 Due to the difficulties in treating children, I found myself frequenting hospitals and residential homes.
 This meant I had long periods of time where I could not see my family, my friends, or my pets.
-To cope, I began drawing a corny panel comic on notebook paper, which I titled Batcat.
-This comic placed my pets–as normal animals–in situations that reminded me of home.
+To cope, I began drawing a corny slice-of-life panel comic on notebook paper.
+This comic placed my pets–-as normal animals–-in situations that reminded me of home.